 Landmark verdicts delivered by CJI Sanjiv Khanna

-Chief Justice of India (CJI) Sanjiv Khanna is set to demit the highest judicial office of the country on Tuesday on attaining the retirement age of...
+New Delhi: Chief Justice of India (CJI) Sanjiv Khanna demitted the highest judicial office of the country on Tuesday on attaining the retirement age...

-Chief Justice of India (CJI) Sanjiv Khanna is set to demit the highest judicial office of the country on Tuesday on attaining the retirement age of 65 years.
+New Delhi: Chief Justice of India (CJI) Sanjiv Khanna demitted the highest judicial office of the country on Tuesday on attaining the retirement age of 65 years.

 He took oath as the 51th CJI on November 11 last year, with a tenure of around six months in office.